Relatives of autistic children protest against change in treatment carried out by Unimed

 One of the protest participants, Cíntia, says that around 65 families are dissatisfied with the change and that since February, contact with Unimed has already been made via phone and email, “we were heard, but we had no answer”, he reports.

-Unimed’s lawyer, Shalon Tavares, told the report by Site Miséria that the Centro Integrado Aprender requested the administrative disqualification of the clinic, “We communicated Unimed with the beneficiaries via mail, via recorded call, face-to-face service, informing them that there would be this disconnection and that they would be guaranteeing the service at Unimed’s own clinic”, reported.
+Unimed’s lawyer, Shalon Tavares, told the report by Site Miséria that the Centro Integrado Aprender requested the administrative disqualification of the clinic, “We communicated Unimed with the beneficiaries via mail, via recorded call, in person, informing that there would be this disconnection and that they would be guaranteeing the service at Unimed’s own clinic”, reported.
 Shalon also pointed out that some of the professionals from the Integrated Center sought Unimed to continue the treatment already started with the children.